Reducing audience overlap with custom audiences

 When ad sets overlap, they can compete against each other for visibility and unnecessarily increase marketing costs.
-Consistently monitoring overlap in the Facebook Audience Overlap Tool and uploading custom audiences that limit any duplication will be key here when thinking about ways to optimize spend and lower customer acquisition cost.
+You can (and should) monitor overlapping audiences in Facebook monitoring overlap in the Facebook Audience Overlap Tool and uploading custom audiences that limit any duplication will be key here when thinking about ways to optimize spend and lower customer acquisition cost.

 Overlap can happen on any channel where you build lookalike audiences, whether it’s Facebook or Hulu or Snapchat.
 Some platforms have taken measures to decrease the risk of oversaturating audiences by installing frequency caps on ads.
 Hulu, for example, now makes sure that no ad is shown more than twice in an hour.
 But some customers have still reported seeing the same ads many times.
 This may be because of audience overlap — when Hulu runs an ad against multiple audiences, customers that are in more than one audience could see it again and again.